Humanities orig

 Le Bon Bock (Impressionism)

 Manet has a rare Salon success with his painting of a Parisian man smoking his pipe and drinking beer.
-The picture, called Le Bon Bock (the Good Beer), caught the public mood in the aftermath of the Prussian war and the fall of the Second Empire which followed it.
+The picture, called Le Bon Bock (the Good Beer), caught the public mood in the aftermath of the Prussian War and the fall of the Second Empire that followed it.
+The painting is seen as a liberal political symbol of national introspection.

 • Sunset on the Seine at Lavacourt (Impressionism)